HRNPH/AIwaifu/readme.md

 ## Installation
 - Make sure you have python3 >= 3.8 installed and > 10GB storage with decent internet connection(for model weight)
 - Make sure you have Installed C/C++ build tools and have Cmake installted (if not follow [this Issue](https://github.com/HRNPH/AIwaifu/issues/20#issuecomment-1507086317))
+- Make sure to have [GIT LFS](https://git-lfs.com/) Installed to handle large file download in git
 - clone the repo & install packages
 ```bash
 git clone https://github.com/HRNPH/AIwaifu.git